 Right!
-After reading my book on the subject, you have decided to start your own occupational health service.
+After reading my book How to Start a Healthy Business, you have decided to start your own occupational health service.
 So much to do and it’s all so exciting.
 But wait – you need some essential documents in place before starting offering your services to clients – this is something you cannot make up as you go along.

 This post takes you through what I consider are the 8 occupational health ‘must have’ documents to get any health professional started in Occupational Health; no matter if you are a sole practitioner or a nationwide OH provider.

 1. Information about your service for purchasers

 Up to date CV setting out your experience and geared towards the company in question.
 Individual’s who are considering applying for an in-house occupational health service should first ask for the person specification and job description and adapt their CV to the needs of the organisation.
 Also, look at the business website to learn what the current business objectives are and any other relevant details about the workforce health risks and potential reasons of where you could add value to their business.

 Many OH companies explain their service via websites and shining printed leaflets.
 Services usually cover issues such as numbers and types of business already being serviced, testimonials from people, mission statement and philosophy, geographical location and, most importantly, contact names.
 However, if you can’t afford this outlay, why not have a one-page document for the company you are providing occupational health services for so that people can understand what you do and why.

 Or make a simple video to give reassurance.
 See below for an example of a free resource available from Animoto that I use to make short information videos for display on my website.